The Japanese Sword Museum 刀剣博物館

-The Japanese Sword Museum is exactly what you would expect—a museum dedicated to the art of Japanese swordmaking.
+The Japanese Sword Museum is dedicated to the art of Japanese swordmaking.
 Run by the Society for the Preservation of Japanese Art Swords, visit this museum and receive a fascinating insight into Japanese weaponry.

 The collection contains many swords that have been awarded special status for their important cultural value

-The museum is a short walk from JR Ryogoku Station on the JR Sobu Line or the subway station of the same name on the Toei Oedo Line.
+The museum is a short walk from Ryogoku Station on the JR Sobu Line or the subway station of the same name on the Toei Oedo Line.

-You can walk easily to the Japanese Sword Museum from JR Ryogoku Station in 5 minutes.
+You can walk easily to the Japanese Sword Museum from Ryogoku Station in 5 minutes.
 The easiest way to find it is by walking alongside the Sumida River, passing by the Ryogoku Kokugikan sumo stadium.
 The museum is located inside of a small park, the Kyu-Yasuda Garden.